 str

 In Python, we don’t have char type, only str (string).
 Char could be represented by str object with length 1.
+Str is actually another sequential data structure used to store and manipulate unicode characters.

-• $O(1)$ for accessing any single char
+• $O(1)$ for random accessing

 • $O(n)$ for membership testing